 Time, it seems, heals nothing.

-But time and imagination, in this case bottled in a fragrance, sometimes shelter wounds until they become faint tracings under new and knowing skin.
-The instructive underpinnings of a life.
+But time and imagination, in this case bottled in a fragrance, sometimes shelter wounds until they become but faint tracings under new skin.

-I owe to Calèche not just an olfactory escape from my hell of a honeymoon, but intermittent respite in a life, sieved as any, through 50 years of as much anguish as contentment.
+I owe to Calèche not just an olfactory escape from my hell of a honeymoon, but intermittent respite in a life, sieved as any, through many years of as much anguish as contentment.

-Even now, especially now in these dangerous times, I wear it and, raising wrists to nostrils, sigh with pleasure every time someone launches into a diatribe about the current national political fiasco or the antics of a neighbor.
+Even now, especially now in these ridiculous and dangerous times, I wear it and, raising wrists to nostrils, sigh with pleasure every time someone launches into a diatribe about the political fiascoes everywhere; or the antics of a neighbor.